CULTURAL SAFARI IN TANZANIA

 History

-During the 15th Century BC, these tribal people started migrating towards the southern part of Tanzania near the borders of Kenya.
+During the 15th Century BC, these tribal people started migrating towards the southern part of Tanzania, near the borders of Kenya.
 So, currently, they can be found in Southern Kenya and Northern Tanzania.

 Culture

-• Hadzabe Tribe
+- Hadzabe Tribe

 History

-For over 50,000 years these tribal people have been living in Tanzania.
-But the strange fact about them is, only several hundred have survived and can still be found in Northern Tanzania.
+For over 50,000 years, these tribal people have been living in Tanzania.
+But the strange fact about them is, only several hundred have survived and can still be found in northern Tanzania.

 Habitat

-The surrounding space of the Hadzabe Tribe is filled with bones, skulls, and skins of animals.
+The surrounding space of the Hadzabe Tribe is filled with the bones, skulls, and skins of animals.
 They make their living by hunting animals.

-Hadzabe tribe has been migrating from one place to another near the rift valley of Tanzania.
-They mostly live near the water bodies and feed on birds, big and small animals.
+The Hadzabe tribe has been migrating from one place to another near the rift valley of Tanzania.
+They mostly live near water bodies and feed on birds, big and small animals.

 Culture